 Diggerland USA — West Berlin

 For those families with kids who just can't get enough of construction machines, Diggerland USA is the place.
-This construction-themed adventure park lets kids and adults ride, operate, and drive real-life construction equipment.
+This construction-themed adventure park lets kids and adults ride and operate real-life construction equipment.
 And this season the park introduces five new attractions, including a zip line, farm tractors, and a 60-foot high hydraulic lift ride, making this nearly three-hour drive worth it.
 Diggerland is open on weekdays from 10am until 6pm.
 It stays open until 7pm on weekends.

 Field Station: Dinosaurs — Leonia